eafflu/runtime/README.md

 # Step 5 - Create Your Own Background

 Create a great background for your game.
-With the draw functions provided and your javascript knowledge, you can create almost anything.
+With the draw functions provided and your JavaScript knowledge, you can create almost anything.

 All drawing code for the background should go at `TODO: 3` in `js/view/background.js` within the `render()` function.